Technical information about occurrence reporting

-For small organisations and individuals, manual reporting will be possible through the aviation safety reporting portal.
-If you file an occurrence report in the European portal, it is automatically transmitted into the correct channels.
-CAA Norway will, in due time, inform when the switch shall happen.
+Manual reporting will be possible through the aviation safety reporting portal for small organisations and individuals.
+If you file an occurrence report in the European portal, it is automatically transmitted to the correct channels.
+CAA Norway will, in due time, inform you when the switch shall happen.

-As an alternative to manual entry of data, Europe has developed a standard interface to comply with the requirement to report in an Accident/incident Data Reporting (ADREP) taxonomy and ECCAIRS Software compatible format.
+As an alternative to manual data entry, Europe has developed a standard interface to comply with the requirement to report in an Accident/incident Data Reporting (ADREP) taxonomy and ECCAIRS Software compatible format.
 This interface is specially designed for organisations reporting a significant volume of incidents and/or targeting organisations with extended IT capabilities.
 This method of data file exchange is a standard interface and an E5X file.

 The E5X file to be submitted is constructed and named in a particular way so that ECCAIRS can process the file automatically.
 The XML sits in the outer layer of the E5X file alongside a folder of the same name.
 This folder contains the complete PDF (named after the E5X file and folder) and may include any additional attachments that can be named independently.
 One of the aims of introducing a compliant format and the Reduced Interface Taxonomy (RIT) is to reduce the manual entry of routinely reported attributes into ECCAIRS by Safety Data teams.
 To achieve this aim, all attributes that form part of your regular reports and appear in the RIT are mapped into the XML file.
 Depending on the aviation sector you are reporting from, specific attributes can be hardcoded into your XML file.